William Engesser

 He attended El Monte High School in El Monte, California.
 In high school, he was a highly scouted basketball recruit and was often linked with Wilt Chamberlain due to his height.
-He eventually ended up playing for the University of Southern California but only played in four games during the 1958–1959 season, scoring two points.
+Engesser attended the University of Southern California and played for their basketball team, the USC Trojans, and was selected by the New York Knicks as the first pick in the 14th round of the 1961 NBA Draft.